The Third Law of Black Hole Dynamics in Lovelock Gravity: Extremality Bounds

 From the above equation, if we assume the particle to be at rest at infinity, we find that $E = \delta M$, since $f(\infty) = 1$, $u^{r}(\infty) = 0$, and $\phi(\infty) = 0$.
 On the other hand, when the test particle is observed at the horizon in \ref{energy}, noting that $f(r_+) = 0$, we obtain $E = \phi(r_+) \, \delta Q$.
 Hence, by considering these two boundary conditions, we can conclude that for the test particle to enter the non-extremal black hole, it must satisfy the following condition:

 Now, we start with the horizon condition, i.e. $f(r_+)=0$ which implies the following

 The difficulty with the above equation lies in the fact that it is quite challenging to express the horizon radius explicitly in terms of $M$ and $Q$ without specifying particular values of $d$ and $N$.
-Therefore, we proceed by assuming that this is a condition the black hole horizon must satisfy.
-If a particle of mass $\delta M$ and charge $\delta Q$ falls into the black hole through a physical process, the horizon radius must increase as a consequence of the Second Law of Black Hole Thermodynamics.
+Accordingly, we impose this requirement as a necessary condition for the existence of the black hole horizon.
+When a particle carrying energy $\delta M$ and charge $\delta Q$ is absorbed through a classical perturbation of a stationary configuration, the horizon radius must increase in order to comply with the second law of black hole thermodynamics.
 Hence, the new black hole will have mass $M + \delta M$, charge $Q + \delta Q$, and a horizon radius $r_+ + \delta r_+$.
 It must also continue to satisfy the horizon condition to remain a black hole, then,

 Assuming $\delta M<<M$, $\delta Q<<Q$, and $\delta r_+<<r_+$, we do a first-order expansion of the LHS term in the above equation and, substituting \ref{horizon} in it, we get the following result as,